Tobias Geffen: Kosher certification of Coca-Cola

 Since he lived in Atlanta near The Coca-Cola Company's headquarters, Geffen received many inquiries from rabbis across the United States inquiring whether Coca-Cola was kosher and whether it was kosher for Passover.
 He asked the company for a list of the beverage's ingredients.
 Geffen was provided with the Coca-Cola formula, a closely guarded trade secret, on the condition that he not disclose the formula.

+Bottles of Coca Cola with yellow caps, indicating they are kosher for Passover.

 Geffen discovered that one ingredient was glycerin produced from tallow from non-kosher beef.
 He convinced the company to substitute a vegetable-based glycerin.

 A similar problem presented itself concerning the use of Coca-Cola during Passover, when Jews are not permitted to consume products derived from grains.
 One of the sweeteners used in Coca-Cola included traces of alcohol produced from grain, rendering the drink impermissible during Passover.
 The company's chemists found that a sweetener made from cane sugar and beet sugar could be used without changing the beverage's flavor.

 Satisfied that Coca-Cola's ingredients were kosher, Geffen issued a responsum in 1935 that Coca-Cola was kosher for year-round consumption.
 "With the help of God, I have been able to uncover a pragmatic solution according to which there would be no question nor any doubt concerning the ingredients of Coca Cola", he wrote.
 "It is now possible for the most stringent Halachist to enjoy Coca Cola throughout the year and on Passover."